Administration & Staff

 Media, Outreach and Projects coordinator

 Salem has a 10-year experience in the field of international education.
 She also has experience in the field of social entrepreneurship and social innovation and has worked as a Fellowship and Venture Development Project Manager at Ashoka: Innovators for the Public.
-She received a degree from Virginia Polytechnic Institute and State University.
+She received her degree from Virginia Polytechnic Institute and State University.